 - Have completed at least 36 credits, including at least 2 Communication courses

-- Have your internship approved by Dr. Shuster
+- Have your internship approved by a Communication advisor

 Interns should work about 40 hours TOTAL per academic credit.
 (A 3-credit internship should require about 120 hours of work total at the internship site.)
 Internships that do not conform to the Department of Labor’s guidelines for unpaid internships should be paid.
 The Communication Department will accept paid internships for credit.

 Evaluation and Grading

 Internships are graded on a S/NC (Satisfactory/No Credit) basis.
 Grades are determined based on internship evaluation forms, Internship Seminar participation, and Internship.
 For more information, please see the syllabus for the Internship Seminar.